 Pupil Premium Strategy Review of Expenditure Previous Academic Year: 2019-2020 Successes: Next Steps: Progress improved in Key Stage 2 Reading, Mathematics and Grammar/ Spelling compared with the previous year.
 88% of Disadvantaged pupils in Year 6 achieved ARE in Reading.
 76% of Disadvantaged pupils in Year 6 achieved ARE in Maths.
 82% of Disadvantaged pupils in Year 6 achieved ARE in Grammar/ Spelling.
 47% of Disadvantage pupils in Year 6 achieved Greater Depth in Reading.
 29% of Disadvantaged pupils in Year 6 achieved Greater Depth in Mathematics.
 41% of Disadvantaged pupils in Year 6 achieved Greater Depth in Grammar/ Spelling.
 Pupils within Year 4 and 5 accessing and enjoying violin tuition within the school day.
 Pupils in Year 6 received a valuable experience at the Water Park in the Lake District.
-Disadvantaged pupils remain high priority on the School Improvement Plan for 2020-2021.
+Pupils across school have enjoyed a wide range of enrichment activities including theme weeks, the Lancashire Geography Floor Map &amp; activities, a residential outdoor activity week, animals within the classroom and trips to farms, churches, museums etc. Pupils, throughout KS2, enjoy free milk and fruit as part of their morning routine.
+In school therapy is being delivered by the Learning Mentor and Play Therapist.
+Speech and Language Therapy delivered throughout the EYFS and Disadvantaged pupils remain high priority on the School Improvement Plan for 2020-2021.
 Understanding and assessing the impact of school closure on children's mental health, attainment and progress.
 Ensuring all pupils access good quality first teaching, accurate assessment, targeted support and highly effective feedback and marking.
 Narrowing the gap between PP and non-PP pupils within the EYFS, KS1 and KS2 compared with local and national data.
 The school with continue to receive support from the Local Authority MIT team.
 Regular Pupil Progress Meetings attended by PP Lead.
 Training in 'Learning Walks' by Delphside Primary School, Skelmersdale.
 Attendance and Punctuality continue to be a focus because of specific key families.
 Continuing to develop and support the cultural capital of pupils through educational visits, guest speakers, workshops, musical tuition and enrichment activities.
+To continue to develop and foster a love of reading within and outside of the school day: re-launch of reading challenges.
+To extend Speech and Language Therapy across the EYFS, KS1 and KS2.
+To provide additional nurture for vulnerable pupils through therapeutic and family support - including Lego Therapy.
+To ensure PP pupils are able to focus on their learning when in the classroom by offering LM support and breakfast clubs.
+To further extend parent friendly events within school so parents can

-- Pupils across school have enjoyed a wide range of enrichment activities including theme weeks, the Lancashire Geography Floor Map & activities, a residential outdoor activity week, animals within the classroom and trips to farms, churches, museums etc. - Pupils, throughout KS2, enjoy free milk and fruit as part of their morning routine. - In school therapy is being delivered by the Learning Mentor and Play Therapist. - Speech and Language Therapy delivered throughout the EYFS and Key Stage 1, with an introduction within KS2.
-Two TAs trained to assess and use the Wellcomm Package. - The nursery was able to offer additional places for PP pupils, however due to school closure in March this was not as widely used as expected. - Pupils are enjoying attendance and punctuality rewards within school, especially the non-uniform Fridays. - PPG numbers have increased throughout the year because of new additional pupils Y1-6, Reception pupils and more places for PP pupils in Nursery being made available.
+Key Stage 1, with an introduction within KS2.
+Two TAs trained to assess and use the Wellcomm Package.

+- The nursery was able to offer additional places for PP pupils, however due to school closure in March this was not as widely used as expected. - Pupils are enjoying attendance and punctuality rewards within school, especially the non-uniform Fridays. - PPG numbers have increased throughout the year because of new additional pupils Y1-6, Reception pupils and more places for PP pupils in Nursery being made available.